Mr-Pepe/lintel/README.rst

 .. image:: https://img.shields.io/badge/License-MIT-yellow.svg
     :target: https://opensource.org/licenses/MIT

-**lintel** is a static analysis tool for checking compliance with Python docstring conventions.
+**Lintel** is a static analysis tool for checking compliance with Python docstring conventions.

 It started as a fork of `pydocstyle <https://github.com/PyCQA/pydocstyle>` with the goal to